Why It Works

 This curry can be made with other proteins, and some of the ones you’ll commonly find in are chicken, wild boar, or freshwater fish such as catfish or snakehead fish, and while I encourage you to experiment with other meats and vegetables, there are a number of common practices that can help guide you.
 For example, if you’re using a quick-cooking meat, like fish, it’s common to roast the paste a little longer before diluting it, to compensate for the deeper flavor produced by long cooking times.
 Also, some cooks like to add dry spices, like coriander seeds or cumin, particularly when gamey meats like wild boar are used.
 In terms of vegetables, you can add things like julienned young galangal, holy basil, young green peppercorns, or stink beans; you can also make this dish entirely vegetarian if you omit the shrimp paste from the curry paste recipe and using a quick-cooking vegetable, such as eggplant, in the place of the pork (salt is also a perfectly acceptable seasoning to use in place of the fish sauce).

-- 1 whole rack St. Louis-cut pork ribs (about 2 pounds; 900g), cut in half lengthwise (see note)
+1 whole rack St. Louis-cut pork ribs (about 2 pounds; 900g), cut in half lengthwise (see notes)

-- 10 fresh or frozen makrut lime leaves (see note)
+10 fresh or frozen makrut lime leaves (see notes)

 Pat ribs dry with paper towels.
 Using a sharp knife, divide into single-rib pieces by cutting through meat between rib bones.
 Set aside.

 In a small or medium Dutch oven, heat oil over medium heat until shimmering.
 Add curry paste, stir vigorously with a rubber spatula to incorporate with oil, and cook, stirring constantly, until fragrant, about 2 minutes.